Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Preheat your oven to 375 degrees F. Sift flour, salt, and ¾ cup of granulated sugar together twice to add air, then set aside.
+STEP ONE: Preheat the oven to 375 degrees F. Sift the flour, salt, and ¾ cup of granulated sugar together twice to add air, then set it aside.

 sifting flour and powdered sugar with a softer into a bowl

-STEP TWO: Beat the egg white on low speed in a large (clean and dry) bowl with a stand mixer fitted with the whisk attachment.
+STEP TWO: Beat the egg whites on low speed in a large bowl with a stand mixer fitted with the whisk attachment.
 When they become frothy, add the cream of tartar and vanilla extract, then increase the speed to medium.

 freshly cracked egg whites in a bowl